sanantoniochili/nanoSurface_Evaluation/README.md

 input file(.cvs) format: rms:<value>,clx:\<value>,cly:\<value>,N:\<value>,(\<height>,)*\<height> surface per line

 A ".csv" file containing surface characteristics.
 First column contains parameters in a form \<parameter>:\<value> and every other column contains the height of the surface's points (column per height).
+Note: When using methods 4 or 6 (from \"Encodings.pdf\") it is discouraged to use flag -z with a value greater than 26

 [OUTPUT]